msainsburydale/NeuralEstimators.jl/CONTRIBUTING.md

 # Contributing to NeuralEstimators

 Thank you for your interest in contributing to **NeuralEstimators**!
 We welcome contributions of all sizes, from fixing typos to implementing new estimator types.
 This document describes the code structure, development workflow, and conventions for submitting contributions.
+Note that a list of planned improvements is available in [TODO.md](https://github.com/msainsburydale/NeuralEstimators.jl/blob/main/TODO.md).

 ---